ThatMightyGuy/playtxt/README.md

 Pretty useful, if you ask me.

-Currently only available for Linux, but probably would work on Windows with minimal modifications.
+Currently only available for Linux, but probably would work on Windows with minimal modifications. // rectified, works now

 ### Dependencies
 [pip] bs4 requests